Hide table of contents

 of this trend to be otherwise.

-I know of three AGI Safety researchers who have written about specific forms of impossibility reasoning (including Yudkowsky in quote above).
+I know of three AGI Safety researchers who wrote about specific forms of impossibility reasoning (including Yudkowsky in quote above).
 Each of their argument forms was about AGI uncontainability, essentially premised on there being fundamental limits to the controllability of AGI component interactions.

 By the precautionary principle,[11]AGI uncontainability should be sufficient reason to never ever get even remotely near to building AGI.
 Uncontained effects that destabilise conditions outside any of the ranges our human bodies need to survive, would kill us.